-1. Smells: These smells can seem to come from nowhere, and develop instantly and disappear just as fast.
-The smells are often putrid like rotted meat, or like fresh bowel movements, and are very overpowering at times.
+1. Smells: These smells can seem to come from nowhere, develop instantly, and disappear just as fast.
+The smells are often putrid, like rotted meat or fresh bowel movements, and are very overpowering at times.

-3. Clouds – Mists – Masses: Often fleeting shadows, things seen out of the corners of the eyes are encountered.
+3. Clouds – Mists – Masses: Often fleeting shadows, things seen from the corners of the eyes are encountered.
 Or a rolling black mass may appear, sometimes a wispy form like smoke is seen.

-7. Cold spots: Sometimes just before a spirit manifests they draw energy from the surroundings.
-Often a spot in one area of a room will suddenly become very cold.
-For example, the temperature throughout a room may average 75 degrees but in one corner or area, the temperature will suddenly plummet to 50 degrees or even colder.
-This is a sure sign of a spirits presence or a soon manifestation.
+7. Cold spots: Sometimes, just before a spirit manifests, it draws energy from the surroundings.
+Often, a spot in one area of a room will suddenly become very cold.
+For example, the temperature throughout a room may average 75 degrees, but in one corner or area, the temperature will suddenly plummet to 50 degrees or even colder.
+This is a sure sign of a spirit’s presence or a soon manifestation.

-8. Power drains and equipment malfunctions: Like cold spots, when a spirit is drawing energy needed to become solid or more visible, they will often draw-in nearby energy, this energy can also come from batteries in video cameras and other devices.
-Often cameras, tape recorders, even lights will suddenly go haywire or stop working altogether when a spirit is present.
+8. Power drains and equipment malfunctions: Like cold spots, when a spirit draws energy needed to become solid or more visible, it will often draw in nearby energy; this energy can also come from batteries in video cameras and other devices.
+Often, cameras, tape recorders, and even lights will suddenly go haywire or stop working altogether when a spirit is present.

-Almost everyone that does ghost hunting believes that there are two types of spirits, human and inhuman, the latter are also called demons.
+Almost everyone who does ghost hunting believes that there are two types of spirits, human and inhuman; the latter are also called demons.
 I am a born-again Christian and believe the bible 100%.
 From my beliefs in the bible as factual.
-I believe there is only one type of spirit involved in any haunting, and these are in-human or demons.
+I believe there is only one type of spirit involved in any haunting, and these are in humans or demons.

-According to the Bible, when we are dead our spirits or souls are present with God, from there we are either granted a life of love and peace in heaven with the creator and the other believers, or we are cast into hell forever, with no chance of escape.
+According to the Bible, when we are dead, our spirits or souls are present with God; from there, we are either granted a life of love and peace in heaven with the creator and the other believers, or we are cast into hell forever, with no chance of escape.
 The bible also says there is a huge chasm or void that separates the living from the dead, they cannot cross over or communicate with each other.
-There are other statements in the bible that clearly says that ghosts cannot be the spirits or souls of people who have died.
+There are other statements in the bible that clearly say that ghosts cannot be the spirits or souls of people who have died.

 Whether the creatures involved in a haunting are spirits of dead humans or whether they are demons, if one is trying to prove that they truly exist or if you are trying to disprove a haunting, then you must do paranormal investigations as a professional.